Points to note

 The Garden of Gethsemane and the Arrest

 Emphasise the loneliness of Jesus when his disciples fell asleep praying.
 Judas arrived and kissed Jesus on the cheek.
 Contrast the arms of the soldiers with the non-violence of the disciples.
 Jesus healed the ear of the servant that was cut off by one of the disciples.
-Stress the disciples including Peter ran away, leaving Jesus alone.
+Stress that the disciples including Peter ran away, leaving Jesus alone.